Mako (Mass Effect): Development

 The Bioware team was inspired heavily by early space exploration games such as Starflight and Star Control II, according to Bioware founder Ray Muzyka.
 Noting the influence of Star Control II, writer Mike Laidlaw explained that "the inspiration is all over the Mass Effect series", particularly "the Mako, which was a direct nod to the lander gameplay of Star Control II".

 Multiple concepts were considered for the Mako early in development, including a rover, a tank, and a scout vehicle.A hovering feature was included in some concepts, which is later utilized for the M-44 Hammerhead, an optional purchased add-on for Mass Effect 2 which is only used for linear, specific missions.
-The Mako's final design references a modern armored personal carrier with a darkened, armored-glass front and six wheels.
+The Mako's final design references a modern armored personnel carrier with a darkened, armored-glass front and six wheels.
 Casey Hudson, director of the original Mass Effect trilogy, acknowledged that the Mako was inspired by the BIG TRAK / bigtrak, a programmable electric toy vehicle envisioned for use on the moon or a planetoid style environment.

 In response to a line of questioning about the Mako's subsequent removal as a drivable vehicle during an interview in 2010, Hudson explained that the team thought of the first game's Mako missions as a "value-add", in that the Mako is a "totally supplementary" option added by the developers when in fact, they did not need to.
 He observed that players often perceived the Mako segments to be on equal footing with the game's other missions and thus apply the same expectations of richness and quality.
 Noting that the player's perspective is always the right perspective and it is the developer's responsibility to understand why they play the game a certain way, Hudson remarked that it was an important lesson for the developers to consider whether the addition of certain gameplay elements would be perceived as a "value-add", as it will be judged along with the rest of the game and held to the same standards.